isdk/isdk-lang-spec/README.md

 * **Clean Architecture**: Separates concerns between parent and child scripts
 * **Predictable Behavior**: Reduces side effects through strict context boundaries
 * **Efficient Development**: Simplifies complex workflow management through state persistence

+⚠️ Important Notes:

+1. **Scope Control**:
+    * By default, `$ctx` operates on the **immediate caller's** variable store.
+    * To access the **top-level context**, use `rootScope: true`.
+2. **Handling Non-Existent Variables**:
+    * If the target caller does not define the requested variable, it returns `undefined` or an empty value.
+    * Consider using default values or nullish coalescing (`??`) when checking for variables.
+3. **Naming Conflicts and Scope Isolation**:
+    * Variables are isolated per script ID, meaning that each script maintains its own independent variable space.
+    * By default (without specifying `id`), there won't be any naming conflicts with other scripts, as long as variable names are used appropriately within their own namespace.
+    * **Best Practice**:
+        * Avoid writing to another script’s context unless explicitly designed.
+        * At most, only **read** from other scripts’ contexts to ensure encapsulation and reduce side effects.
+        * Use namespace-style keys like `auth.user`, `config.locale` to improve clarity and avoid accidental overwrites.
+4. **Script ID Role**:
+    * The `id` parameter allows specifying which script’s context to access; defaults to the current script.
+    * Useful when sharing or inspecting data from other scripts.
+5. **Read vs Write Operations**:
+    * Omitting `value` will retrieve the variable.
+    * Setting `value` will update the variable in the specified scope.
+6. **Nested Call Support**:
+    * `$ctx` works reliably across nested call chains, making it suitable for complex agent interactions.
+7. **Debugging Tip**:
+    * During development, you can use `$ctx` without any parameters to view all available variables in the current context.

 ### Event convention